Organization and Management of the International Wheat Yield Partnership

 Science and Impact Executive Board (SIEB) – The SIEB is the top level of governance and decision making body for IWYP, and is led by an independent Chair.
 The SIEB provides the highest level scientific and strategic direction for IWYP.
 Specific duties include approving terms and objectives for IWYP Competitive Funding Calls, recommending funding for selected projects, overall financial considerations and annual budgets; reviewing progress, determining IWYP’s future needs, and approving IWYP’s overall Science Program direction and associated integrated Program work plans.
 The SIEB is comprised of representatives from our Consortium Partners (funding and research organizations) and Executive Level Private Members.

-The SIEB currently consists of one representative each from the following funding or research organizations: Biotechnology and Biological Sciences Research Council of the United Kingdom (BBSRC), Grains Research and Development Corporation of Australia (GRDC), United States Agency for International Development (USAID), United States Department of Agriculture (USDA), International Maize and Wheat Improvement Center, in Spanish, Centro Internacional de Mejoramiento de Maíz y Trigo (CIMMYT), Agriculture and Agri-Food Canada (AAFC), Institut National de la Recherche Agronomique of France (INRA), and the Syngenta Foundation for Sustainable Agriculture (SFSA).
-In addition, private Industry representation on the SIEB includes Syngenta, Pioneer, Bayer CropScience, Limagrain and KWS.
+The SIEB currently consists of one representative each from the following funding or research organizations: Biotechnology and Biological Sciences Research Council of the United Kingdom (BBSRC), Grains Research and Development Corporation of Australia (GRDC), United States Agency for International Development (USAID), United States Department of Agriculture Agricultural Research Service (USDA ARS), United States Department of Agriculture National Institute of Food and Agriculture (USDA NIFA), International Maize and Wheat Improvement Center, in Spanish, Centro Internacional de Mejoramiento de Maíz y Trigo (CIMMYT), Agriculture and Agri-Food Canada (AAFC), Institut National de la Recherche Agronomique of France (INRA), and the Syngenta Foundation for Sustainable Agriculture (SFSA).
+In addition, private Industry representation on the SIEB includes Syngenta, Pioneer, Bayer CropScience, Limagrain, KWS and SeedCo.

 Management – The administration, operations and coordination of the Science Program is managed by an independent management team led by the Program Director.
 The Program Director is assisted by the Secretariat which consists of the Program Manager and Program Assistant.
 For the technical and delivery aspects of the Science Program, the Program Director is advised by the IWYP Scientific Advisory Committee (SAC).
 The SAC is an ad hoc committee invited by IWYP to serve on a 2 year rotation basis.
 Members include select researchers from IWYP funded projects, outside public experts and representatives from private industry.